We recently got together with our partners from MediaPlatform and Peer5 to discuss “Planning for Reopening with Online Video.”

-Peer-to-peer (P2P) networking uses computing resources available on the corporate network to reduce the number of video streams traveling the network.
+Peer-to-peer (P2P) networking uses computing resources available on the corporate network to reduce the number of online video streams traveling the network.
 You’re still sending unicast streams from the streaming video source, but far less of them.

-As employees start watching the video, they are automatically placed into peering groups.
+As employees start watching online video, they are automatically placed into peering groups.
 Then viewers within the groups share the underlying video segments so that bandwidth consumption remains within the local area network instead of loading the ISP connection.